trimstray/nginx-admins-handbook/README.md

 ##### Debian or Ubuntu

-Check available flavors of NGINX before install.
+Check available flavours of NGINX before install.
 For more information please see [this](https://askubuntu.com/a/556382) great answer by [Thomas Ward](https://askubuntu.com/users/10616/thomas-ward).

 ###### From Debian/Ubuntu Repository